Putting Working Group Scorecards to Use: Turning Feedback into Meaningful Change

 How to Read the Cross-Coalition Summary

-In the example shown, several groups struggle with aspects of the Evaluation & Accountability domain.
-Instead of indicating a problem with any one group, this pattern points how the backbone organization defines success, supports measurement, or holds everyone accountable to expectations around data sharing.
+Instead of indicating a problem with any one group, this pattern points to how the backbone organization defines success, supports measurement, or holds everyone accountable to expectations around data sharing.
 Responses might include clearer expectations (like a working group participation agreement with members), improvements to data infrastructure, or additional funding to help partners meet reporting requirements.

-Let’s take a look at another domain, “Communication.”
-In the example, most of the groups show a mix of ratings, which signals disagreement about how well the standards are met within the groups.
-In addition to additional resources around agendas, decision-making, and follow-up, it might be useful to highlight the coalitions where everyone agrees the standards are being met.
-In addition to providing tools for agendas, decision-making, and follow-up, leadership can also look for places where there is strong alignment.
-Those groups become sources of learning for the network.
+This signals disagreement about how well the standards are met within the groups.
+Leadership can look for places where there is strong alignment and highlight those coalitions as sources of learning for the network.
 This might take the form of a peer-led panel highlighting effective practices or small stipends for chairs to mentor others.
-Remember, the goal is not to compare groups, but to recognize what while the backbone staff can provide structure and resources, working group members are experts in their own experience.
+Remember, the goal is not to compare groups, but to recognize that while the backbone staff can provide structure and resources, working group members are experts in their own experience.
 Often, the most meaningful insights are communicated best through peers.

 With this interpretation, the cross-coalition summary becomes a tool for stewarding the system rather than managing individual groups.
 It helps leadership see where the structure of the network needs to change, where additional support is required, and where learning already exists inside the community.
 When patterns guide decisions, the work shifts from reacting to problems to intentionally building the conditions that allow collaboration to thrive.